-As of December 31, 2020, our principal sources of liquidity were cash and equivalents of approximately \$62.0 million and availability under our asset-based revolving credit facility (the "ABL Facility") of approximately \$25.0 million.
-In addition, we had restricted cash of approximately \$8.3 million as of December 31, 2020.
-Restricted cash includes cash received as prepayment for chartered flights that is maintained in separate escrow accounts, from which the restrictions are released once transportation is provided.
-On February 10, 2021, we entered into the Credit Agreement, which provides for a \$25.0 million Revolving Credit Facility and a \$90.0 million Delayed Draw Term Loan Facility, and repaid in full all borrowings outstanding under the ABL Facility.
+Our principal sources of liquidity are cash and equivalents and availability under our \$25.0 million Revolving Credit Facility and \$90.0 million Delayed Draw Term Loan Facility.
 Our Delayed Draw Term Loan Facility is available only to finance the acquisition of aircraft and engines and is not available for working capital or other general corporate purposes.
 In March 2021 and April 2021, we borrowed \$68.0 million and \$12.5 million, respectively, under the Delayed Draw Term Loan Facility for the purpose of financing the acquisition of six additional aircraft that we previously leased, all of which have been acquired.
 We are and will continue to be dependent on our operating cash flows and cash balances to fund our operations, provide capital reserves and make scheduled payments on our aircraft-related fixed obligations.
 If our operating cash flows become insufficient to cover the entirety of our cash outflows, the Revolving Credit Facility may not be adequate to finance our operations.
 If we fail to generate sufficient funds from operations to meet our operating cash requirements or do not have access to availability under the Revolving Credit Facility, or other sources of borrowings or equity financing, we could default on our operating leases and fixed obligations.
 Our inability to meet our obligations as they become due would have a material adverse effect on our business, results of operations and financial condition.